 - 4. A vehicle usually supports several PIDs, however, only a limited amount of PID data can be displayed on the screen at one time.
 If additional PID data is available, a small arrow will be shown on the display.
+Use the UP ▲ and DOWN ▼ buttons, as necessary, to scroll up or down to view all available PID data.

+- If communication with the vehicle is lost while viewing Live Data, a Communication Lost" message shows on the Scan Tool's display.

+- Press and release the ENTER ←J

+button to view the currently selected PID

+in "graph" mode.
+Press and release the

+ENTER ←J button again to return to the

+PID list.

-Use the UP ▲ and DOWN ▼ buttons, as necessary, to scroll up or down to view all available PID data. - If communication with the vehicle is lost while viewing Live Data, a Communication Lost" message shows on the Scan Tool's display. - Press and release the ENTER button again to return to the PID list. - You can display a maximum of two PIDs in "graph" mode at any given time. - With two PID shown in "graph" mode, press and hold the LD button to superimpose one graph on the other.
-Release the LD button to separate the graphs. - 6.
-Press and hold the ENTER → button to view the "expanded" definition for the currently selected PID.
-Release the ENTER → button to return to the PID list.
+- You can display a maximum of two PIDs in "graph" mode at any given time. - With two PID shown in "graph" mode, press and hold the LD button to superimpose one graph on the other.
+Release the LD button to separate the graphs.